-- 16. Two options can be identified: - Option 1.
+- 17. Two options were identified: - Option 1.
 ESMA could advise the Commission to impose on EuSEF managers the rules on conflicts of interest set out in Articles 30 to 37 of the Commission delegated Regulation (EU) No 231/2013 (the AIFMD Level 2 Regulation). - Option 2.
 ESMA could produce a proportionate advice, tailored to the particular types of conflict of interest that could be present in EuSEF structures, with relatively simple requirements in terms of organisation and administrative procedures.
 These requirements should not generate high costs for the EuSEF managers.

-- 17. Option 1.
+- 18. Option 1.
 This option would impose very burdensome requirements on the EuSEF managers.
 The rules on conflicts of interest in the AIFMD Level 2 Regulation are devised for entities with a significant size (those above the AIFMD threshold of €500 M).
-In view of their nature and size, it does not seem proportionate to apply these rules to the EuVECA and EuSEF managers. - 18.
+In view of their nature and size, it does not seem proportionate to apply these rules to the EuVECA and EuSEF managers. - 19.
 Option 2.
 This option may also lead to costs for EuSEF managers (albeit at a lower level than under option 1).

-- 19. Option 1.
-This option would ensure that the highest policy standards in terms of management of conflicts of interest that are currently applicable to asset managers in the EU would be extended to EuSEF managers. - 20.
+- 20. Option 1.
+This option would ensure that the highest policy standards in terms of management of conflicts of interest that are currently applicable to asset managers in the EU would be extended to EuSEF managers. - 21.
 Option 2.
 This option fits better with the size of the typical EuSEF manager and the nature of their activity, because these requirements should not generate high costs for the EuSEF managers.

-21. In view of the relevant costs, the size of the industry and the nature of the activity of the managers and applying the principle of proportionality, the second option seems to be more appropriate.
+22. In view of the relevant costs, the size of the industry and the nature of the activity of the managers and applying the principle of proportionality, the second option seems to be more appropriate.
 The actual impact of implementing this option depends on how much this will change the internal policies and behaviour of EuSEF managers, which itself depends on whether the EuSEF manager already applies the proposed rules or similar ones, or whether these are required at national level.
+No relevant input was received on this point in the consultation.